Rahmon/wpdocker/README.md

 ### Avoiding conflicts with other local dev environments (Valet, MAMP, etc) on macOS

-If you are running something like MAMP or Laravel Valet on your Mac, it is possible you may have port conflicts when attempting to use wp-docker, such as:
+If you are running something like MAMP or Laravel Valet on your Mac, it is possible you may have port conflicts when attempting to use wpdocker, such as:

 ```
 Cannot start service mysql: Ports are not available: listen tcp 127.0.0.1:3306: bind: address already in use